auth0/docs/articles/protocols/saml/samlsso-auth0-to-auth0.md

 ## 2. Set up the Auth0 IDP (tenant 2)

 In this section you will configure one Auth0 tenant (tenant 2) to serve as an Identity Provider.
-You will do this by registering a application, but in this case, the 'application' you register is really a representation of tenant 1, the SAML Service Provider.
+You will do this by registering an application, but in this case, the 'application' you register is really a representation of tenant 1, the SAML Service Provider.

 Log into **Tenant 2**